Charrlcode22/Crossfire-Bunny-hop-script/README.md

 1. Download the autohotkey v2.0: https://www.autohotkey.com/v2/
 2. Download the ahk file and run as Administrator
+3. just hold Space + Ctrl and it will do your bunny hop perfectly
-3. You can reload, pause, and exit the macro in your icons
+4. You can reload, pause, and exit the macro in your icons
-4. Enjoy and Have fun
+5. Enjoy